catrionamcdonald/catrionamcdonald.github.io/_pages/cv.md

 Teaching experience
 ======
+* 2019-2021: First Year Undergraduate Lab Demonstrator
+  * University of Warwick, UK
+  * Assisting students with physics experiments, lab book keeping and report writing skills.
+  * Adapting an astronomy experiment for hybrid virtual/in-person teaching

 * 2020 : Second Year Lab Development
   * University of Warwick, UK
   * Assisting with the creation of a new computational experiment for second year students.

-* 2019-present: First Year Undergraduate Lab Demonstrator
-  * University of Warwick, UK
-  * Assisting students with physics experiments, lab book keeping and report writing skills.
-  * Adapting an astronomy experiment for hybrid virtual/in-person teaching

 * 2016-2017: Tutor
   * Explore Learning, Hounslow, UK